metdpg/monitoring/README.md

 Monitoring of web servers/web services sends a http request and use a 2xx response to check if a service is up or not.

+The setup includes a dashboard, `Status of servers and services`, which shows the results of the above mentioned monitoring.
+You can edit this dashboard, but please note that restarts and future updates will overwrite these changes.

+You can also create other dashboards, and these will not be affected by restarts and updates.

 ## Usage

 Follow the documentation below in the same order as described to install dependencies, download repo, configure and run the system.